luisfellipe7/udacity-nd001-p3-classic-arcade-game-clone/README.md

 The reference that has been of great help to me was the [JavaScript documentation at the Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

-## Extra
+## Some Extra's

+* The enemies at least keep one tile distance of each other
+* There will be no more than three enemies on a row at the same time
-For collision detection I've implemented a procedure to have pixel-perfect precise collision detection.
+* For collision detection I've implemented a procedure to have pixel-precise collision detection.
 This is based on the alpha channels in the sprites.

 ## The Game